paytunia/api-documentation/README.md

  - A unique token used to make these invoice creations non-replayable,
  - A signature string created by hashing a shared secret along with the invoice data

+The current value of the shared secret for each account is available on the account details page.

 All parameters are passed in the query-string.

 **Request path :** `/api/v1/invoices/create_unauthenticated`